 Andrew G. Walder is the Denise O'Leary and Kent Thiry Professor at Stanford University, where he is also a senior fellow in the Freeman Spogli Institute for International Studies.
 Previously, he served as chair of the Department of Sociology, and as director of the Walter H. Shorenstein Asia-Pacific Research Center and of the Division of International, Comparative and Area Studies in the School of Humanities and Sciences.

-Walder joined the Stanford faculty the fall of 1997.
-He received his PhD in sociology at the University of Michigan in 1981 and taught at Columbia University before moving to Harvard in 1987.
-As a professor of sociology, he served as chair of Harvard's MA Program on Regional Studies-East Asia for several years.
+Walder joined the Stanford faculty in 1997.
+He received his Ph.D. in sociology at the University of Michigan in 1981 and taught at Columbia University before moving to Harvard in 1987.
 From 1995 to 1997, he headed the Division of Social Sciences at the Hong Kong University of Science and Technology.
-From 1996 to 2006, as a member of the Hong Kong Government's Research Grants Council, he chaired its Panel on the Humanities, Social Sciences, and Business Studies.